Skip to main content

 The system should cater to both novice and experienced users by providing shortcuts and customization options for frequent actions.

 Example: You visit your favourite online retailer to find a new set of headphones.
 As you start typing into the search bar, the system predicts what you're looking for.
-You spot the item instantly, no need to finish typing or navigate through menus.
-Small conveniences like this may seem minor, but they go a long way in streamlining the experience.
+You spot the item instantly so no need to finish typing or navigate through menus.
+Small conveniences like this may seem minor, but they go a long way to streamlining the experience.

 Search bar interface showing autocomplete functionality.
 As the user types “hea” into the search field, a dropdown appears with suggested search terms: “headphones,” “headphone stand,” and “wireless earbuds.”
 This demonstrates a flexible, user-friendly design that supports faster and more accurate searching through real-time predictive suggestions.